Meet Lynette Sheppard

 Karen – Goddess of Creativity

 Karen-Venus is our next youngest Venus.
 A whirlwind of energy, she is a speaker and consultant, a successful artist, and a best-selling author.
 In her spare time, she acts, sings, and dances.
 Whew, she makes us tired.
 She is wise beyond her years, and is able to help counsel and guide us in becoming the best goddess each of us can be.
 However, perimenopause (what she laughingly refers to as her ‘peri como’, because something this weird deserves a funny name) has thrown her into a tailspin.
 Fortunately, we are all here for her.
 Been there, done that, actually still doing that.
-She is happily married for 12 years and has no human children, but a couple of furry ones still live at home.
+She’s been happily married for 12 years and has no human children, but a couple of furry ones still live at home.

 Rae – Goddess of Island Knowledge

 Rae-Venus is an amazing amalgam of “local” Hawaiian girl and savvy businesswoman.
-Her early incarnations included professional hula dancer and bank teller?.
+Her early incarnations included professional hula dancer and bank teller.
 COO of Hawaiian Catamaran, she no longer actually builds boats with her husband.
 (Although she is fully capable of doing so.)
 Rae now concentrates on the marketing and management of the company, along with ordering, payroll, and bookkeeping.
 A successful jewelry artist, she volunteers her time to schools and elder programs teaching them to make their own adornments.
 She offers the Venuses a unique perspective of common-sense island-style wisdom, when we get bogged down in our small dramas.
 She married her soulmate 25 years ago.
 They have no biological children, but are ‘Auntie’ and ‘Uncle’ to scores of young people.

 Patty – Goddess of Keeping The Peace